Ghurid campaigns in India: Campaign against Ghaznavids

-In 1180 or thereabouts, Mu'izz al-Din marched towards Peshawar and annexed it where the Soomra ruler acknowledged his authority.
+In 1180 or thereabouts, Muhammad marched towards Peshawar and annexed it.
 Afterwards, he turned his attention towards Lahore which was under the possession of Ghaznavid ruler Khusrau Malik who was not capable enough to offer a military resistance considered treaty.
 He accepted the Ghurid supremacy and further sent his son Malik Shah along with some elephants as hostage for the future conducts.

-However, the treaty was for a short while as Mu'izz al-Din again marched upon Lahore in 1184/1185.
+However, the treaty was for a short while as Muhammad again marched upon Lahore in 1184/1185.
 On the Ghurid advance, Khusrau Malik shut himself inside the city walls.
-Mu'izz al-Din though, captured Sialkot in 1185.
+Muhammad though, captured Sialkot in 1185.
 He returned to Ghazni after erecting a fortress in Sialkot.
 The advancement of Ghurids in Sialkot, lead to a response from Khusrau Malik who besieged the fort in 1185.
 However, the Ghurid governor of Sialkot managed to defy the Ghaznavid advance.
 Khusrau Malik, thus, returned to Lahore after a futile effort.

-On the report of Ghaznavid advance in Silakot, Mu'izz al-Din advanced from Ghazna with 20,000 cavalry to eradicate the Ghaznavids.
+On the report of Ghaznavid advance in Silakot, Muhammad advanced from Ghazna with 20,000 cavalry to eradicate the Ghaznavids.
 As the Ghurids laid siege to Lahore, Khusrau Malik was hard pressed and soon the garrison capitulated.
 Khusrau Malik was brought out of his castle in accordance with negotiations but was treacherously imprisoned by Mu'izz al-Din and later executed along with all of his family in 1191 or possibly by 1186 itself.
 Thus, Mu'izz al-Din overthrew the Ghaznavids by 1186.

-After the campaigns against the Ghaznavids, Mu'izz al-Din captured the upper Indus plain and most of Punjab to march into the Northern India.
+After the campaigns against the Ghaznavids, Muhammad captured the upper Indus plain and most of Punjab to march into the Northern India.